 Cutting down on electricity usage goes hand-in-hand with a sustainable lifestyle.
 That’s why experts from the Earth Day Network suggest swapping out old appliances, which tend to use more energy, for newer ones that comply with better energy efficiency standards.
-Your heating systems, refrigerator, and washing machines are examples of big appliances that might need an upgrade.
+Your heating systems, energy star refrigerator, and washing machines are examples of big appliances that might need an upgrade.

 You can also make smaller but equally impactful changes.
-The energy saving tips by HomeServe recommends replacing halogen light bulbs with energy efficient ones, installing dimmers, and remembering to actually turn the lights off when a room is not in use.
+The energy saving tips by HomeServe recommend replacing halogen light bulbs with energy efficient appliances ones, installing dimmers, and remembering to actually turn the lights off when a room is not in use.
 Using the standby mode of your other gadgets is also practical.
 You’ll be surprised by how much you can actually save with these simple hacks!

 Let more light in

 Drawing the curtains open is a simple way to reduce energy consumption.
-Letting natural light in is, in fact, a trend we discussed January.
+Letting natural light in is, in fact, a trend we discussed in January.
 It’s one of the key concepts of biophilic design, which goes perfectly well with the sustainable trend.